howdoicomputer/revontulet/README.md

 ## Profiles

-Profiles are a way for Revontulet to help clients be even thinner.
+Profiles are a way for Revontulet to help clients be even more thin.
 They are preconfigured locations that already include lat/lng coordinates and sat_color_pairs.

 For example, in `config.py` here are the default profiles: